ThisTestUser/FarLandsMod/README.md

 ## Far Lands Mod [![downloads](https://img.shields.io/github/downloads/ThisTestUser/FarLandsMod/total.svg)](https://github.com/ThisTestUser/FarLandsMod/releases/latest)
 A mod to restore the far lands in Forge.
-This mod was made for 1.12.2, but it should theoretically work from 1.8 to 1.12.2.
-It will not work in versions 1.13 and above.
+This mod was made for 1.12.2, but should theoretically work from 1.8 to 1.12.2.

+Here is the far lands mod for 1.13 and above: https://github.com/ThisTestUser/FarLandsModV2

 ## Links
 To download the mod, head to the releases page.